dhanush17-tech/dhanush17-tech/README.md

 - 💞️ I’m looking to collaborate on ...

-     - I am open to freelancing and love would to make your startups soar high 🚀
+     - I am open to freelancing and would love to make your startups soar high 🚀

      - Find on [Fiverr](www.fiverr.com/share/d7gr3Y)

-     - You can DM me from my website !
+     - You can DM me from my website!